O1ahmad/ansible-role-elasticsearch/README.md

   - Note that the installation directory is determined by the package management system and currently defaults to `/usr/share` for both distros.
 Attempts to set and execute a package installation on other Linux distros will result in failure due to lack of support.
 - **archive**: compatible with both **tar and zip** formats, archived installation binaries can be obtained from local and remote compressed archives either from the official [download/releases](https://www.elastic.co/downloads/elasticsearch) site or those generated from development/custom sources.

-`default_install_dir: </path/to/installation/dir>` (**default**: `/opt/elasticsearch`)
+`install_dir: </path/to/installation/dir>` (**default**: `/opt/elasticsearch`)
-- path on target host where the `elasticsearch` binaries should be extracted to. *ONLY* relevant when `install_type` is set to **archive**.
+- path on target host where the `elasticsearch` binaries should be extracted to.

 `archive_url: <path-or-url-to-archive>` (**default**: see `defaults/main.yml`)
 - address of a compressed **tar or zip** archive containing `elasticsearch` binaries.
 This method technically supports installation of any available version of `elasticsearch`.
-Links to official versions can be found [here](https://www.elastic.co/downloads/past-releases#elasticsearch). *ONLY* relevant when `install_type` is set to **archive**
+Links to official versions can be found [here](https://www.elastic.co/downloads/past-releases#elasticsearch).

 `archive_checksum: <path-or-url-to-checksum>` (**default**: see `defaults/main.yml`)
 - address of a checksum file for verifying the data integrity of the specified archive.
-While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value. *ONLY* relevant when `install_type` is set to **archive**.
+While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value.

 `package_url: <path-or-url-to-package>` (**default**: see `defaults/main.yml`)
 - address of a **Debian or RPM** package containing `elasticsearch` source and binaries.
 Note that the installation layout is determined by the package management systems.
-Consult Elastic's official documentation for both [RPM](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html) and [Debian](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) installation details. *ONLY* relevant when `install_type` is set to **package**
+Consult Elastic's official documentation for both [RPM](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html) and [Debian](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) installation details.

 `package_checksum: <path-or-url-to-checksum>` (**default**: see `vars/...`)
 - address of a checksum file for verifying the data integrity of the specified package.
-While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value. *ONLY* relevant when `install_type` is set to **package**.
+While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value.

 `checksum_format: <string>` (**default**: see `sha512`)
 - hash algorithm used for file verification associated with the specified archive or package checksum.
 Reference [here](https://en.wikipedia.org/wiki/Cryptographic_hash_function) for more information about checksums/cryptographic hashes.